Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 git push -u origin initialSpeechModel
 ```

+Create a pull request from **initialSpeechModel** to **master**.
 Click the **Merge pull request** button to merge the pull request into **master**.
 If you have set up the branch protection policies, it will be necessary to check **Use your administrator privileges** to merge this pull request to complete the merge.

-Merge or rebase the pull request into **master**.
-If everything has been set up properly, the workflow will automatically execute after a few seconds.
-Navigate to the **Actions** tab of the repository to see the workflow called **SpeechTrainDataCICD** in progress:
+If everything has been set up properly, the **SpeechTrainDataCICD** workflow will automatically execute after a few seconds.
+Navigate to the **Actions** tab of the repository to see the workflow called the workflow in progress:

 ![Actions tab showing that the workflow is running](../images/WorkflowRunning.png)